 The Club has a Child Protection Officer who should be the first point of contact if you have any concerns whatever about the welfare of any young or vulnerable person at the club

-The Current Child Protection Officer is Laura and she can be contacted on 07786 083643.
-She will treat any contact you have with complete discretion.
+The Current Child Protection Officer is Lewis and he can be contacted on 07531 442 773.
+He will treat any contact you have with complete discretion.

 Information and links relating to Child Protection can be found below:

 Worcester Canoe Club is fully committed to safeguarding the wellbeing of its members.
 All members should show respect and understanding for the rights, safety and welfare of others, and conduct themselves in a way that reflects the principles of the Club.
 We believe that taking part in Paddle sport should be a positive and enjoyable part of children’s lives and to achieve this we have the following guidance: